revilowaldow/BITC/Sessions/2026/02 08 - Session 60.md

 Iron chain carved with anti-divinatory

-> Kathkach isn't big enough for both of us
+> "Kathkach isn't big enough for both of us"
+> - Thodunn